kubecost/docs/aws-cur-setup.md

 ## Validation

-It can take over an hour to process the billing data for large AWS accounts.
-In the short-term, follow the logs and look for message similar to `(7.7 complete)`, which should grow gradually to `(100.0 complete)`.
+It can take over an hour to process the billing data for largre AWS accounts.
+In the short-term, follow the logs and look for a message similar to `(7.7 complete)`, which should grow gradually to `(100.0 complete)`.
 Some errors (ERR) are expected, as seen below.

 ```
 kubectl logs -l app=cost-analyzer --tail -1 --follow |grep -i athena